agatazaleska/Concurrent-folder-tree-simulator/README.md

 # Concurrent-folder-tree-simulator

 University task for concurrent programming course.
-The implementation of Hashmap and some path ustils functions were given for this task
+The implementation of Hashmap and some path ustils functions were given for this task.

 ## Task description